dartoos-dev/eo_color/README.md

 It is intended to be used as:

-- an alternative to Flutter's built-in colors
+- an alternative to Flutter's built-in colors.
-- a base framework for more specific color packages
+- a base framework for more specific color packages.

 A key benefit of **EO-Color** is to improve the source code readability and maintainability by providing declarative interfaces.